Participants should be asked to read Chapter Four of the My Catholic Worship! book prior to this meeting.

 - Helping me know God’s will

 - What’s the ideal age for the Sacrament of Confirmation and why?
-There is no clear set answer since it’s currently up to the bishop to set the age.
-It can take place, at the bishop’s discretion, any time after age 7.
+There is no clear set answer since it’s currently up to the bishop of each diocese to set the age.
+It can take place, at the bishop’s discretion, anytime after age 7.
 What age do you think is best and why?

 - The ideal minister of Confirmation is the bishop.
 He uses chrism and the laying on of hands.
 Say a few words about these aspects of the ritual.
 Why does God the Holy Spirit want to come to us in this way?